jsad2023/TrussFall/README.md

 # TrussFall
-Members: Justin Sadler, Jospeh Graham, and Pierre Boucher This is a repository of the MATLAB code for computational analysis.
+Members: Justin Sadler, Jospeh Graham, and Pierre Boucher <br>
+This is a repository of the MATLAB code for computational analysis.
 The final version of the code used is in TrussFall/comp_analysis